nubs/bizgolf/README.md

  * Loads the hole configuration for an included hole.
 If you want to add your
  * own holes outside of this project, you don't need to call this function.
  *
- * @param string $holeName One of the included holes.
+ * @param string|callable $hole One of the included holes specified by name, or a hole specification wrapped in a closure.
  * @return array The hole's configuration.
 Included fields:
  *     string|null constantName The name of the constant that will hold
  *         input.